 Candidiasis - oral; Oral thrush; Fungal infection - mouth; Candida - oral

-Thrush occurs in children and adults when too much of a fungus called Candida grows in your mouth.
+Thrush occurs in children and adults when conditions permit too much growth of a fungus called candida in your mouth.
 A small amount of this fungus normally lives in your mouth.
-It is usually kept in check by your immune system and other germs that also live in your mouth.
+It is most often kept in check by your immune system and other germs that also live in your mouth.

 When your immune system is weak or when normal bacteria die, too much of the fungus can grow.